vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

 Inverse Finance is a protocol that manages and develops multiple DeFi products and tools.
 Its main products are a lending market and the stablecoin DOLA.
 The Frontier lending market was paused after two exploits earlier this year.
 Since then, Inverse has prioritized reducing its bad debt that resulted from these hacks.
 At the same time, it developed and just released its newest product FiRM (Fixed-Rate Money Market).
 FiRM is an improved version of Frontier with additional features, increased security, and a new primitive to facilitate fixed-rate borrowing of DOLA.

 DOLA is the hybrid collateralized/uncollateralized stablecoin integrated with all of Inverse's other products.
-It is partially collateralized by deposits in its lending markets, and partially issued by Inverse to regulate the balance of DOLA in a variety of liquidity pools.
+It is partially collateralized by deposits in its lending markets and partially issued by Inverse to regulate the balance of DOLA in a variety of liquidity pools.
 During the period after Frontier was paused, all minting and burning of DOLA has been managed by Inverse's Fed Chair multisig.
-All protocol-controlled DOLA is deployed through the Fed contracts, each of which employ a liquidity pool strategy that deposits DOLA directly into those pools.
+All protocol-controlled DOLA is deployed through the Fed contracts, each of which employs a liquidity pool strategy that deposits DOLA directly into those pools.

 ### A quick TL;DR of our findings: